jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 ## Paradigms

-We follow the paradigms of a simpel and clear Terraform configuration as laid out in the [Simple, Clear, Maintainable](https://rosesecurity.dev/blog/2024/11/24/terraform-proverbs) blog post of the [Development Log](https://rosesecurity.dev/) especially:
+We follow the paradigms of a simple and clear Terraform configuration as laid out in the [Simple, Clear, Maintainable](https://rosesecurity.dev/blog/2024/11/24/terraform-proverbs) blog post of the [Development Log](https://rosesecurity.dev/) especially:

 - Clear is better than clever.
 - Modules should be reusable, not rigid.